 Slip and Fall Accidents

-Slip and fall accidents comprise a broad range of claims and legal theories used to establish fault.
+Slip and fall accidents that may require a premises liability attorney to help get compensation comprise a broad range of claims and legal theories used to establish fault.
 For example, a social guest visiting a friend’s home as a licensee may slip and fall on a sheet of ice when approaching the friend’s door.
 In this case, premises liability standards related to licensees would apply to determine fault.
-Contrarily, if a business guest falls down a flight of stairs at a two-story bar, laws governing invitees apply to determine fault.
+But if a business guest falls down a flight of stairs at a two-story bar, laws governing invitees apply to determine fault.

 Other examples include falls at nursing homes or potential homebuyers tripping on torn carpets.
 In each of these situations, whether the injured party is an invitee, licensee, or trespasser will likely determine the property owner’s liability.